The City College of New YorkCCNY

 The Rich Summer Internship Program

-The Rich Scholarship program support students in the advanced study of mathematics under faculty supervision during the Summer.
+The Rich Internship program support students in the advanced study of mathematics under faculty supervision during the Summer.
 Students wishing to pursue advanced study under supervision of CCNY Mathematics faculty, as well as faculty members from other institutions, should obtain a commitment from a faculty mentor before submitting their application.

 Timing